On this page

 Research Sponsored by Not-for-profit Organizations (NIH, CDC, MOD, AHA, JDFR, etc.)

 Effective December 1, 2011, investigators submitting new, revised and/or competing grant applications and resubmissions of originally unsuccessful proposals that plan to use CRS resources must include CRS costs in their proposal budgets.
 Investigators should present a utilization plan to CRS staff prior to grant submission, allowing at least 4 weeks for determination of CRS costs for the study.
 If requested, investigators must be prepared to submit documentation of budgets submitted and award statements or contracts describing the terms and conditions of funding.

-New CHR protocols
+New IRB protocols

-Effective September 1, 2012 any new CHR protocol that will utilize CRS resources or any new activation of a protocol not already underway, independent of the grant submission date, must have a budget that includes CRS costs and adheres to CRS cost recovery policies.
+Effective September 1, 2012 any new IRB protocol that will utilize CRS resources or any new activation of a protocol not already underway, independent of the grant submission date, must have a budget that includes CRS costs and adheres to CRS cost recovery policies.